ELECTRICITY RATES IN DALLAS

 Common questions about energy in Dallas

-As of April 15th, 2026, the lowest electricity rate in Dallas is Discount Power's Bill Credit Bundle 12 at 7.78¢/kWh.
-This is significantly below the market average of 15.74¢/kWh, with 121 total plans available for comparison.
+As of April 30th, 2026, the lowest electricity rate in Dallas is APGE's SimpleSaver 14 at 7.58¢/kWh, significantly below the market average of 15.66¢/kWh.
+With 121 plans available, Dallas residents have excellent opportunities to save on their electricity costs.